The life science industry is generating more data than ever, but effective ways of accessing these data are lacking

 R&D organizations want global real-time access to their data in a format that is structured for statistical analysis.

-Riffyn SDE was designed as a platform for global R&D organizations to capture, structure and integrate their data automatically.
+Riffyn Nexus was designed as a platform for global R&D organizations to capture, structure and integrate their data automatically.
 It allows scientists to visually design their experimental processes.
-Riffyn SDE then automatically generates a flexible data model to represent complex relationships between experimental data points.
+Riffyn Nexus then automatically generates a flexible data model to represent complex relationships between experimental data points.

 The last twenty years in R&D has seen a proliferation of digital, automated, high-throughput devices that generate mountains of data.
 There are hundreds of such devices which allow R&D teams to conduct more experiments and generate more data points every year.
 However, this expansion of experimentation has raised the question of what to do with all that data.
 More data often doesn’t translate into more insights and faster results.
 Data are only useful if they are clearly annotated, linked to all relevant data upstream and downstream, and most importantly, accessible to globally distributed teams.